What is NGINX? Understanding how it works and its main use cases

 Once the NGINX installation is done, the next step is configuring NGINX to suit your needs.
 This might include setting up NGINX for web hosting, configuring it to handle PHP applications, or implementing NGINX SSL/TLS for secure HTTPS connections.

 NGINX configuration can be complex due to many options to optimize performance and security.
-Hostinger’s VPS AI Assistant is an invaluable tool in simplifying this process.
+Kodee, Hostinger’s VPS AI assistant, is an invaluable tool in simplifying this process.

 Available for all our VPS plans, this AI-powered tool provides precise guidance to configure and manage your web apps with NGINX.
 For example, you can ask, “How can I increase NGINX performance?”

-Demonstrating how to use the AI Assistant to ask about increasing NGINX performance
+Demonstrating how to use Kodee to ask about increasing NGINX performance

 Pro Tip

-Learn more about the AI Assistant and how it can assist with server management by reading best AI prompts for efficient VPS management.
+Learn more about Kodee and how it can assist with server management by reading best AI prompts for efficient VPS management.

 Conclusion